Your cart is currently empty!

 4. Joe DiMaggio

-Joe DiMaggio, known as “The Yankee Clipper,” had a legendary career as a New York Yankee from 1936 to 1951.
-His time with the Yankees was marked by remarkable achievements and his enduring legacy as one of the greatest players in the history of the game.
-DiMaggio’s impact was profound, earning him 13 All-Star selections and nine World Series championships during his career.
+Joe DiMaggio, known as “The Yankee Clipper,” enjoyed a legendary career with the New York Yankees from 1936 to 1951.
+His time with the team was marked by remarkable achievements, cementing his legacy as one of the greatest players in baseball history.
+DiMaggio made a profound impact, earning 13 All-Star selections and nine World Series championships throughout his career.

-A three-time American League MVP and two-time batting champion, DiMaggio’s consistent excellence at the plate was unparalleled.
-He is best known for his remarkable 56-game hitting streak in 1941, a record that still stands today.
-DiMaggio’s combination of power and grace in the outfield and at the plate made him one of the most iconic players in Yankees history.
-His 361 career home runs, along with a .325 batting average, underscore his incredible talents and contributions to the Yankees’ success.
+A three-time American League MVP and two-time batting champion, DiMaggio’s consistent excellence at the plate remained unmatched.
+He became famous for his remarkable 56-game hitting streak in 1941, a record that still stands today.
+DiMaggio’s combination of power and grace, both in the outfield and at the plate, set him apart.
+His 361 career home runs and .325 batting average underscore his incredible talent.

-Remarkably, DiMaggio missed three years in the prime of his career (his age 28-30 seasons) serving in the U.S. Army Air Forces during World War II.
-He was also known for his high-profile marriage to iconic actress Marilyn Monroe in 1954.
-Their tumultuous relationship remains a subject of fascination in popular culture, and artifacts like preserved pieces of wedding cake will occasionally make their way to auction.
+Remarkably, DiMaggio missed three prime years of his career (ages 28-30) serving in the U.S. Army Air Forces during World War II.
+He also gained widespread attention for his high-profile marriage to iconic actress Marilyn Monroe in 1954.
+Their tumultuous relationship continues to captivate popular culture, with artifacts like pieces of their preserved wedding cake occasionally appearing at auction.

 Best Yankees baseball card: 1941 Play Ball #76 Joe DiMaggio

-The 1940 and 1941 Playball sets used the same photo (one in color and one B&W) but the 1941 card wins the day because this was also the year DiMaggio hit in 56 consecutive games, a legendary achievement that has never been broken.
-Owing to their age, most of DiMaggio’s cards are in the “expensive, but not record-breaking” category when it comes to cost, and this card is no exception.
+The 1940 and 1941 Playball sets used the same photo (one in color and one B&W).
+However, the 1941 card wins the day because this was also the year DiMaggio hit in 56 consecutive games.
+It’s a legendary achievement that has never been broken.
+Owing to their age, most of DiMaggio’s cards are in the “expensive, but not record-breaking” category when it comes to cost.
+This card is no exception.
 For a PSA 4-6, expect to pay around $5,000-$10,000.

 3. Lou Gehrig

-Lou Gehrig, often referred to as the “Iron Horse,” played his entire career with the New York Yankees from 1923 to 1939.
-Gehrig’s contributions to the team and the sport were immeasurable.
-He was a seven-time All-Star and a six-time World Series champion, helping lead the Yankees to dominance during the 1920s and 1930s.
-Gehrig’s consistency and incredible abilities made him a beloved figure in baseball.
+Lou Gehrig, often called the “Iron Horse,” spent his entire career with the New York Yankees from 1923 to 1939.
+His contributions to both the team and the sport were immeasurable.
+A seven-time All-Star and six-time World Series champion, Gehrig helped lead the Yankees to dominance during the 1920s and 1930s.
+His consistency and remarkable abilities made him a beloved figure in baseball.

-Gehrig’s most famous achievement was his streak of playing in 2,130 consecutive games, a record that stood for 56 years.
-He was a two-time American League MVP and a three-time batting champion, boasting a career batting average of .340, 493 home runs, and 1,995 RBIs.
+Gehrig’s most famous achievement came with his streak of playing in 2,130 consecutive games, a record that lasted for 56 years.
+A two-time American League MVP and three-time batting champion, he finished his career with a .340 batting average, 493 home runs, and 1,995 RBIs.

-Unlike his more flamboyant teammate Babe Ruth, Gehrig was known for his quiet, humble, and unassuming demeanor both on and off the field.
-He would frequently sign baseballs on the side panel, so Ruth could sign on the sweet spot.
-He also served as the team captain, displaying strong leadership qualities and earning the respect of his teammates and opponents alike.
+In contrast to his flamboyant teammate Babe Ruth, Gehrig remained known for his quiet, humble, and unassuming demeanor on and off the field.
+He often signed baseballs on the side panel so Ruth could sign the sweet spot.
+As team captain, Gehrig displayed strong leadership qualities and earned the respect of both his teammates and opponents.

-Lou Gehrig’s illness and early retirement from baseball in 1939 is a heartbreaking chapter in sports history.
-Gehrig was diagnosed with amyotrophic lateral sclerosis (ALS), a progressive and ultimately fatal neurological disease.
-In a memorable speech at Yankee Stadium on July 4, 1939, he declared himself “the luckiest man on the face of the earth” and announced his retirement from baseball.
-This remains one of the saddest and most poignant moments in baseball history.
+Gehrig’s illness and early retirement in 1939 marked a heartbreaking chapter in sports history.
+Diagnosed with amyotrophic lateral sclerosis (ALS), a progressive and fatal neurological disease, Gehrig faced his fate with remarkable courage.
+During his farewell speech at Yankee Stadium on July 4, 1939, he famously declared, “I consider myself the luckiest man on the face of the earth,” solidifying the moment as one of the most poignant in baseball history.

 Best Yankees baseball card: 1934 Goudey #37 Lou Gehrig

-Gehrig’s 1925 Exhibits card is one of the most expensive in history, which makes the 1934 Lou Gehrig a bargain by comparison.
-There are actually two Gehrig cards on this set, and it’s unique because he’s provided a “Lou Gehrig says” on each card, including his own.
-This card has sold for six-figures in the past, but you can find a PSA 2-4 for a slightly more reasonable $3,000-$10,000.
+Gehrig’s 1925 Exhibits card is one of the most expensive in history.
+That makes the 1934 Lou Gehrig a bargain by comparison.
+There are actually two Gehrig cards on this set.
+It’s unique because he’s provided a “Lou Gehrig says” on each card, including his own.
+This card has sold for six-figures in the past.
+However, you can find a PSA 2-4 for a slightly more reasonable $3,000-$10,000.

 2. Mickey Mantle

-Mickey Mantle, one of the most iconic Yankees of all time, played his entire 18-year career in pinstripes from 1951 to 1968.
+Mickey Mantle played his entire 18-year career in pinstripes from 1951 to 1968.
 Mantle’s combination of power and speed made him one of the most exciting players to watch.
 He was Rookie of the Year, a 20-time All-Star, a three-time American League MVP, and a seven-time World Series champion.

 Mantle’s ability to hit tape-measure home runs left a lasting legacy in the world of baseball.
 He hit one of the longest home runs in baseball history, estimated at 643 feet, at Griffith Stadium in Washington, D.C., in 1953.
 In total, he accumulated 536 career home runs and maintained a lifetime .298 batting average.
 His switch-hitting prowess was a rare and valuable asset, allowing him to be a formidable presence from both sides of the plate.
 Expect to pay around $20,000-$50,000 for a PSA 4-6, with ungraded versions available for a lower price.